hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 - if you are designing or building a test tool to be used by you or your team [in-house](#In-house-test-tools);
 - if you are [maintaining or making changes to a tool](#Using-the-Heuristics-to-Support-Changes-and-Maintenance-Decisions) you may find you need a subset, but that is very context dependent!
 - if you are using the heuristics to help you [choose or evaluate a test tool](#Evaluating-or-choosing-a-test-tool);
+- to help you [set a strategy for tooling](#Setting-a-Tooling-Strategy) - including test automation and test tool implementation;
 - if you are working in an organization that has [high level of understanding and maturity in its UX practices](#UX-Maturity-and-the-Heuristics);
 - some differences in usage depending on [organization size and location of team members](#Organization-Size-Team-Location-and-the-Heuristics);
 - some [unexpected uses for the heuristics](#Other-uses-for-the-heuristics) that our case study particpants mentioned!